Extract Blog URLs from Sitemap in MS Word: Part 15 — WordsByEkta🌿

 After this, your document should start directly with https://...

-This is the fastest and cleanest approach.
+This is the fast approach.
 Just one Find & Replace operation extracts every URL and strips out the tags and timestamps all at the same time.
 It only requires Wildcards to be turned ON.

 Why do we need backslashes here?